iamchrissmith/bookstore/README.md

 ## Application Model Specifications

-Code for the other models is not supplied.
+Code for the other models are not implemented but described below.
 All models have an “id” field as their primary key.

 ### Publisher